WHUT-zwj/GHOST/Readme.md

 At the same time, you need to modify ```sentiment_path="your root"``` in ```.\data_provider\data_loader``` to adapt to the file path of sentiment data.Also, note that there are some differences in the feature engineering of NASDAQ100 and CSI300 stock data, so you need to modify the ```feature_columns``` in ```.\data_provider\data_loader```accordingly.

+🚀Finally, the complete code for market sentiment data will also be open-sourced in the future.